Home

 A horizontal line has a slope of zero.
 A vertical line has an undefined slope.

-A line with a positve slope slant upwards, whereas a line with a negative slope slant downwards.
+A line with a positive slope slant upwards, whereas a line with a negative slope slant downwards.

-This video shows how to find the slope of a line using the ratio of rise over run between any two points on the line
+How to find the slope of a line using the ratio of rise over run between any two points on the line?

 Slope Formula